Best LIVE Ammo Deals Online >>>

 Best EDC & Tactical Flashlights

 For this list, I focused on brands I know and trust.
 I’m sure there are other great EDC flashlights out there, but these are the ones I’d be comfortable throwing in my pocket, go-bag, or car.
-I’ve put my hands on every product on this list and even own one.
+I’ve put my hands on every product on this list and one of them is riding shotgun next to my car keys as I write this.

 Best EDC Flashlights

-1. Editor’s Pick – Surefire Stiletto Pro II
+1. Surefire Stiletto Pro II – Best Overall

 $233